felippegh/stonks-api/README.md

 After that, you can proceed using all available endpoints.

-The available endpoints can be found [here](https://documenter.getpostman.com/view/15585199/UVXeqxZj)
+The available endpoints can be found
+<a href="https://documenter.getpostman.com/view/15585199/UVsHUTjL" target="_blank">here</a>.